 The sectoral breakdown of these investments reveals a strong concentration in the energy and manufacturing sectors, which recorded investments of 172 million euros and 72 million euros, respectively.

-Investment in Tunisia is also geared toward: industry (€72 million), services and other sectors (€32 million), tourism and real estate (€30 million).
+Investments in Tunisia are also directed towards: industry (€72 million), services and other sectors (€32 million), tourism and real estate (€30 million).

-At the industrial level, electrical and electronic industries attracted the largest amount of foreign investment, with about 14.5 million euros from 19 projects; mechanical industries come in second, with an investment of 12 million euros in 27 projects; third is the textile sector, which made an investment of about 11 million euros with 44 projects.
+At the industrial level, the electrical and electronic industries have attracted the most consistent amount of foreign investment, with approximately 14.5 million euros from 19 projects; the mechanical industries are in second place, with an investment of 12 million euros in 27 projects; third is the textile sector which has made an investment of approximately 11 million euros with 44 projects.

 Source: ICE TUNISI